raimilcruz/obsec-web/app/ObSecG/syntax.md

 - Then we verify that `String' <:StringEq` which is case.
 - After doing all these step we can assert the security type is well-formed.

-In some case is not necesary to name the declassification-provided label because we do not constraint it.
+In some case is not necessary to name the declassification-provided label because we do not constraint it.
 In that case we can use a wildcard label `l*`

 There are a few technical considerations with declassification-provided labels